jaisriramr/java-concurrency/readme.md

 # Concurrent File Processing System (XLSX to External API Integration)

-A scalable and resilient microservice built using Spring Boot to process uploaded `.xlsx` files in parallel.
+A scalable and resilient File Processing System built using Spring Boot to process uploaded `.xlsx` files in parallel.
 Ideal for systems that need to integrate with third-party APIs per record, such as lead ingestion, catalog syncing, or data enrichment pipelines.

 ---